com-480-data-visualization/data-visualization-project-2021-the-looney-tunes/README.md

 <img src="/Images/Stat_View_time_range.jpeg" width="50%" >
 </p>

- - By clicking on a specific date you can view the pilot standing for this season, the constructor standing for this season and details about this specific Grand Prix (time deltas over lap, ...).<br>The pilot and constructor standing should be clickable and bring you to the detailed view of one pilot/constructor over the linked time range.<br>
+ - By clicking on a specific date you can view the pilots standing for this season, the constructors standing for this season and details about this specific Grand Prix.<br>The pilot and constructor standing should be clickable and bring you to the detailed view of one pilot/constructor over the linked time range.<br>
 <p align="center">
 <img src="/Images/Stat_View_specific_time.jpeg" width="50%" >
 </p>